Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/editing/subdividing/knife_subdivide.rst

 Knife selection :kbd:`Shift-K`
-   Activates the knife so only selected faces are cut.
+   Activates the knife with another set of options so only selected faces are cut and *Cut through* is on by default.

 New cut :kbd:`E`
    Begins a new cut.
 This allows you to define multiple distinct cut lines.